-What aspects of service can the Ombudsman consider?
+What aspects of service can we consider?

 Do we have the authority to request a patient’s complaint information at this stage?

-The Ombudsman’s formal power to require you to provide information only takes effect once an investigation has been started.
+Our formal power to require you to provide information only takes effect once an investigation has been started.
 However before approaching you we will have obtained the complainant’s consent to receive any relevant information including clinical records.
 A copy of this consent can be provided upon request.

 Why do we ask for a copy of the complaint correspondence?